Precrop Payoffs: Causal machine learning reveals large but variable yield benefits of crop rotation in major breadbaskets: Materials and Methods

 For the purposes of a sensitivity analysis (in Appendix \ref{sec:UsingNIRvInsteadOfGCVI}), at each location and year in our sample, we also extracted a time series of the near infrared reflectance of vegetation (NIRv) as an alternative to GCVI.
 NIRv, a vegetation index developed in \cite{NIRvPaper}, is the product of the Normalized Difference Vegetation Index and the NIR band, and NIRv has shown strong performance for predicting crop yields \cite{ChinaNIRvGoodPerformance}.
 In particular, to extract NIRv values, we used the formula NIRv=NIR$\times$(NIR$-$RED)/(NIR$+$RED) where NIR and RED are bands from the multispectral satellite images.

+For each location and year in our sample, we accessed the TerraClimate \cite{TerraClim} gridded weather dataset via GEE to extract weather variables.
+In particular, we extracted monthly precipitation, monthly vapor pressure deficit (VPD), the monthly average of maximum daily temperature, and the monthly average of minimum daily temperature.

 The dataset was harmonized using latitude, longitude, and year.
+The raw TerraClimate weather dataset had a spatial resolution of $1/24$° $\times$ $1/24$° (approximately 4km $\times$ 4km) which was a substantially lower spatial resolution than that of the crop type maps.
+Therefore, the latitude and longitude of each sampled pixel from the crop type map was used to determine the grid cell from which the TerraClimate weather data was extracted.
 The satellite-based GCVI in each country had the same spatial resolution as the corresponding crop type map, and we extracted the GCVI data from the Landsat (or Sentinel-2) pixels that intersected our sampled pixels from the crop type maps.
-The raw weather dataset had a lower spatial resolution than the crop type maps, so the latitude and longitude of each pixel was used to determine the grid cell from which the weather data was extracted.